Isaac McLellan: The sporting life and Europe

 Yet before literature, and throughout McLelland's life, he had a passion for the gun and the rod which led him to devote the major portion of his later life to the sports of the field and the flood.
 During college days, he would hunt on Saturdays with a fellow student.
 His leisure time in Boston was dedicated to the sport of wild-fowl shooting upon the seacoast - this being the principal pastime of many New England sportsmen.

 About the year 1840, he went abroad, and passed some two years in Europe.
 While there he shot and fished in many portions of the continent, and thus added to his critical observation of American game and shooting a practical knowledge of the field-sports of Europe.
 On his return, be gave a description of his travels in a series of letters published in the Boston Daily Courier.

 For two years after his return he engaged in agricultural pursuits and the rural life.
 His passionate love for field-sports, and more especially wild fowl shooting, inspired him to write in prose and verse on sporting subjects; for this work, Willis and other distinguished writers have given McLellan the credit of being in several respects the finest poet in America.
 Genio C. Scott, who wrote on fly fishing, remarked that "McLellan is as a poet on field-sports what George Pope Morris was as a song-writer both unsurpassed in their way."

-Among the favorite shooting resorts he frequented were Cohasset, Plymouth, and Marshfield, Massachusetts, the latter being the rural home of the statesman, Daniel Webster.
+Among the shooting resorts he frequented were Cohasset, Plymouth, and Marshfield, Massachusetts, the latter being the rural home of the statesman, Daniel Webster.
 Through his courtesy, McLellan passed two seasons at Marshfield, dwelling at one of the farm houses belonging to Webster.
-Here he had an opportunity of seeing the great sportsman almost daily, enjoying his usual labors and his rambles with rod or gun.
+Here he had an opportunity of seeing the sportsman almost daily, enjoying his usual labors and his rambles with rod or gun.